cuijiayu1/IceDogEngine/README.md

 # What`s new?

+## Add Ability to Read From RGBE File And Create A Cubemap From It
+### HDR Rendering is now avilable!
+Add tone mapping!

 ## The Cubemap Prefiltering Is Done!
 ### Some IBL bug has also be fixed.
 Now, I sure it`s physical based.